 SU Community Volunteers for the Holidays

-SALISBURY, MD---Salisbury University students, faculty and staff have prepared for the holidays with projects that benefit the whole community.
+SALISBURY, MD---Salisbury University students, faculty and staff are preparing for the holidays with projects that benefit the whole community.
 The following is a sampling:

-ANIMAL SUPPLY DRIVE: Blackwell Library reminded the community that people are not the only beings who are homeless and hungry during its annual “Be a Hero for Homeless Animals” supply drive to benefit animal shelters in Dorchester and Somerset counties.
+PET FOOD DRIVE: Blackwell Library reminds the community that people are not the only beings who are homeless and hungry during its annual “Be a Hero for Homeless Animals” supply drive to benefit animal shelters in Wicomico and Somerset counties.
+The drive runs through Friday, December 16.
+A list of needed items, such as dog and cat food, and collection boxes are located by the library’s circulation desk.

-RINGING THE BELLS: Students, faculty and staff from SU’s Franklin P. Perdue School of Business rang bells for The Salvation Army’s annual Kettle Campaign at the Centre at Salisbury.
+RINGING THE BELLS: Students, faculty and staff from SU’s Franklin P. Perdue School of Business are ringing bells at local stores for The Salvation Army’s annual Kettle Campaign.
 The Salisbury Pops, conducted by Lee Knier of SU’s Department of Music, also provided a donation kettle during its annual holiday concert.
 Contributions provide Christmas dinners, clothing, and toys for families in need.

-CHILDREN’S SHOPPING TOUR: Members of Pi Gamma Mu, Phi Mu and other campus organizations chaperoned children in need while they purchased gifts for loved ones and themselves during the Salisbury Jaycees’ annual Children’s Christmas Shopping Tour.
-SU students also volunteered for the Jaycees' 66th annual Salisbury Christmas Parade.
+CHILDREN’S SHOPPING TOUR: Members of Alpha Phi Omega, Phi Gamma Mu, Omega Mu and other campus organizations helped chaperone children in need when they purchased gifts for loved ones and themselves during the Salisbury Jaycees’ annual Children’s Christmas Shopping Tour.